BerniWittmann/vue-unused-components-checker/README.md

 Check your Vue project for unused Components.

-This tool gathers all file names of `.vue` Components and check wether they are imported and used somewhere.
+This tool gathers all file names of `.vue` Components and check whether they are imported and used somewhere.

 ## Installation